crustio/crust-wiki/docs/crust-account.md

 ---

 ## What is the Crust account?
 The Crust account is the carrier of user’s assets in Crust Network.
-Users need to keep the Crust Network mnemonic words and backup files safe, in case of user’s permanent lose of assets resulted from their lose of accounts.
+Users need to keep the Crust Network **mnemonic seeds** and backup files safe, in case of user’s permanent lose of assets resulted from their lose of accounts.

 The types of assets stored in the Crust account can be referred to [crust tokens](crust-tokens.md).